 There’s never a bad time for families to visit Frankenmuth, it seems – and the winter months are no exception.
 This charming town sparkles and enchants travelers with its holiday magic (there’s a reason it also made our list as one of the best holiday day trips for Michigan families).
 Even a simple drive can be enjoyable, and many visitors do just that each year.

 When you and the kids have time to linger, though, Michigan’s Little Bavaria doesn’t disappoint.
-For the insider must-see skinny, we turned to Lynn Marie Ittner-Klammer, a mom of kids, licensed clinical psychologist, Frankenmuth resident – and author of travel guide A Guide to Michigan’s Little Bavaria, part of the Tourist Town Guides series.
+For the insider must-see skinny, we turned to Lynn Marie Ittner-Klammer, a mom, licensed clinical psychologist, Frankenmuth resident – and author of travel guide A Guide to Michigan’s Little Bavaria, part of the Tourist Town Guides series.
 Here, Klammer provides honest, local advice for those looking to get the most out of their Frankenmuth getaway.

 The scoop: It’s the world’s largest, year-round Christmas store – and the main reason Frankenmuth is sometimes called “Christmas town.”
 With 27 landscaped acres (seven of those being the actual shopping space), to call it a “store” is a vast understatement.
 Over 100,000 lights illuminate the property any time of year, and the 96,000 square feet of 50,000 Christmas gifts and trims is truly a joy to see.
 There are hundreds of animated displays, free daily presentations in the program center and a snack area if you need to sit and take a break.
 Bronner’s is open 361 days a year.